nexusformat/definitions/manual/source/rules.rst

 ------------------

-The next example involves a complex movement along an axis in reciprocal space which requires mutiple motors of a four circle diffractometer to be varied during the scan.
+The next example involves a complex movement along an axis in reciprocal space which requires mutiple motors of a :index:`four-circle diffractometer` to be varied during the scan.
 We then have:

 - A dataset at ``NXentry/NXinstrument/NXdetector/data`` of length